 While it is a fact that the vast majority of whiplash injuries are caused by car accidents and other motor vehicle collisions, you can sustain this type of injury in any other accident or incident in which your head snaps forward or backward as a result of the impact.

-The impact causes a sudden movement of the head forwards, backwards or sideways, which then snaps back.
+The impact causes a sudden movement of the head forwards, backward or sideways, which then snaps back.
 This unnatural movement, which is similar to when you nod your head to say “Yes,” causes damage to your neck, discs, ligaments, nerves, and muscles.

 More often than not, the injured can determine that he or she has whiplash by exhibiting symptoms of whiplash.
 Keep in mind that the signs of whiplash may show immediately after the traumatic event or may not show for several days after the accident or incident.